Linuxfabrik/lfops/roles/mongodb/README.md

 `mongodb__dump_use_oplog`

 * Use this to capture incoming write operations during the dump operation to ensure that the backups reflect a consistent data state.
 Note that this only works on cluster setups or with replica sets.
+Such a dump has to be restored with `mongorestore --oplogReplay`, otherwise the captured operations are ignored and the restore is as inconsistent as one taken without this option.
 * Type: Bool.
 * Default: `false`